gossi/talk-ember-cqs-2025/slides.md

 ## Critical Functions

 - Contain business logic
-- A failure can lead to significant revenue loss
+- A failure can lead to <span v-mark.underline.orange>significant revenue loss</span>
 - They are your heartbeat
 </v-click>